 An academic internship is a credit bearing opportunity for students to gain experience in a career related occupational setting in order to develop professional skills outside of the traditional college/ university environment.
 Academic internships at the 2000 level are typically exploratory in nature.
 Internships at the 3000/4000 level provide more in-depth learning and work experience related to a student’s career goals.

 - A student will engage in 30 contact hours (time spent on-site performing the activities of an intern) for each internship credit earned.

 - Internship work experiences are substantive and challenging.
 No more than 25% of an intern’s time will be spent doing clerical work.

-- In order to be eligible to participate in an internship, a student must have completed one semester at Landmark at the credit level and a GPA of 2.5 and in good disciplinary standing.
+- In order to be eligible to participate in an internship, a student must have completed one semester at Landmark at the credit level with a GPA of 2.5 and be in good disciplinary standing.
 Exceptions to these criteria must be approved by the Academic Dean.

-- In some instances, there might be specific course prerequisites for participating in an internship.
+- In some instances, there will be specific course prerequisites for participating in an internship.

 - Internships must include training and supervision; consequently internships are sponsored by a department and supervised by an affiliated faculty member from that department in conjunction with a work-site supervisor.

 - The faculty sponsor and work-site supervisor must be different people.